Mrs. Sandoval

 Mrs. Vasquez

 Phonics: Lessons in phonics will introduce long and short vowels.
-This week we will review phonics chart 13
+Phonics Emphasis:g in giant/dge in fudge, or in sailor/ar in dollar

 Spelling emphasis:prefixes and suffixes